-Sherman Oaks, California October 10, 2016
+Los Angeles, California October 5, 2018

-Crenshaw Project Corporation (A Component Unit of the Los Angeles County Metropolitan Transportation Authority) Management's Discussion and Analysis (Unaudited) For the Fiscal Year Ended June 30, 2016
+(A Component Unit of the Los Angeles County Metropolitan Transportation Authority)

+Management's Discussion and Analysis (Unaudited)

-As management of the Crenshaw Project Corporation (CPC), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the CPC for the fiscal year ended June 30, 2016.
+As management of the Crenshaw Project Corporation (CPC), we offer readers of our financial statements this narrative overview and analysis of the financial activities of the CPC for the fiscal year ended June 30, 2018.
 This discussion and analysis is designed to assist the readers in focusing on the significant financial issues and activities of the CPC.